for Norma Y. Leben

 and Responsibility Training.
 The concepts in this training

-kit helped hundreds of parents to turn around their difficult
+kit helped hundreds of parents turn around their undesirable behavior.

 In addition, Greenfield

-Education Center, Hong Kong publishes 40 audio CDs,
+Education Center, Hong Kong publishes 40 audio CDs and

 lectures about parenting and disciplining children.
 Her latest